andrew/ultimate-awesome/README.md

 - [awesome-capacitor](https://github.com/riderx/awesome-capacitor) - 😎 Awesome lists of capacitor plugins.
 - [awesome-esolangs](https://github.com/angrykoala/awesome-esolangs) - Curated list of awesome Esoteric languages and resources.
 - [awesome-saas-services](https://github.com/GetStream/awesome-saas-services) - A curated list of the best in class SaaS services for developers and business owners.
-- [Awesome-Mamba-Collection](https://github.com/XiudingCai/Awesome-Mamba-Collection) - A curated collection of papers, tutorials, videos, and other valuable resources related to Mamba.
 - [awesome-data-leadership](https://github.com/ronikobrosly/awesome-data-leadership) - A curated list of awesome posts, videos, and articles on leading a data team (small and large).
 - [awesome-csirt](https://github.com/Spacial/awesome-csirt) - Awesome CSIRT is an curated list of links and resources in security and CSIRT daily activities.
 - [awesome-pytest](https://github.com/augustogoulart/awesome-pytest) - A curated list of awesome pytest resources.